Skip to main content

 Amazon workers have led protests against the company’s appalling workers’ rights.

-In November 2022, Amazon workers and activists from all over the globe took action against Amazon’s atrocious conditions as part of #MakeAmazonPay Black Friday protests.
-The campaign says,
+For the past couple of years, Amazon workers and activists from all over the globe have taken action against Amazon’s atrocious working conditions, as well campaigning for better pay, as part of #MakeAmazonPay and Black Friday protests.
+Make Amazon Pay campaign says:

-4. Amazon sells its services to fossil fuel companies.
+4. Amazon sells its services to fossil fuel companies, and is suporting new nuclear power plants.

 Amazon offers its high tech services to help fossil fuel companies find more oil and gas.